-In this paper we give detailed construction of $G$-equivariant Kuranishi chart of moduli spaces of pseudo-holomorphic curves to a symplectic manifold with $G$-action, for an arbitrary compact Lie group $G$.
+In this paper we give detailed construction of $G$-equivariant Kuranishi chart of moduli spaces of pseudo holomorphic curves to a symplectic manifold with $G$-action, for an arbitrary compact Lie group $G$.

-The proof is based on the deformation theory of {\it unstable} marked curves using the language of Lie groupoid (which is {\it not} necessary \'etale) and the Riemannnian center of mass technique.
+The proof is based on the deformation theory of {\it unstable} marked curves using the language of Lie groupoid (which is {\it not} necessarily \'etale) and the Riemannian center of mass technique.